jeffchen006/OpenTracer/README.md

 - `constraintPackage/`: Includes scripts and modules for generating invariants.
 - `crawlPackage/`: Includes tools for crawling blockchain-related information from sources like EtherScan, TrueBlocks, and Ethereum Archive Node.
 - `fetchPackage/`: Responsible for fetching results from debug_traceTransaction and pruning them.
-- `main.py`: The main Python script for demonstrating three main features of Trace2Inv.
+- `main.py`: The main Python script for demonstrating three main features of OpenTracer.
 - `parserPackage/`: Contains parsing utilities for processing data.
 - `staticAnalyzer/`: Contains code for analyzing Solidity and Vyper source code to assist invariant generation.
 - `trackerPackage/`: Includes tools for dynamic taint analysis.
-- `TxSpectorTranslator/`: Includes a translator for converting Trace2Inv results to the format required by TxSpector, and a demo transaction for testing.
+- `TxSpectorTranslator/`: Includes a translator for converting OpenTracer results to the format required by TxSpector, and a demo transaction for testing.
 - `utilsPackage/`: Contains utility scripts and modules supporting various functions.
 - `settings.toml`: Provides configuration settings for various scripts and tools.
 It is supposed to be secret and not shared.